As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 10

 When you’ve got the wealth and power of an emperor, you can pretty much do whatever you want.
 Traveling to distant places might be off the table due to your obligations, but who’s to say you can’t bring those distant places right to your doorstep?

 That’s exactly what Maria Theresa did with a section of the Schonbrunn Palace, known as the Bergl Rooms.

 Maria Theresa had this section of the palace transformed into a visually stunning tropical paradise, a place where she could escape during the sweltering summer days.
 As the years went by, she found herself increasingly affected by the summer heat.
-So, these rooms essentially became her personal oasis during those hot times.

 She brought in Johann Wenzel Bergl to outfit and adorn this section of the Schonbrunn Palace, which is how it got its name.
 Bergl turned the rooms into an awe-inspiring natural panorama, filled with exotic landscapes and peaceful garden scenes.
-What really stands out about Bergl’s work is how he blurred the lines between the walls and the vaulted ceiling, with branches from exotic plants extending into the room.

 All in all, Bergl transformed four rooms: The first room, an antechamber, showcases untouched natural scenery.
 The second room, likely a reception room, features painted silk draperies, peacocks, and fruit baskets, hinting at courtly culture.
-The third room, the empress’s bedchamber, opens up to a formal Baroque garden, symbolizing princely power.
-The final room, probably a writing cabinet, gives the impression of being inside a shady pergola.

-What’s really neat about the Bergl rooms is how one of them connect directly to the palace garden!
+What’s really neat about the Bergl rooms is how one of them connects directly to the palace garden!
 The pergola depicted in the room’s painting mirrors what you’d see outside.
-Bergl designed that room to give the impression of an augmented version of the garden beyond the walls.

 8. The Frescoes Everywhere in the Crown Prince Apartment